- Archers, trout, and mosquitofish are rather partial to spiders that tumble into their watery domains.

-Spiders are tiny and somewhat intelligent eight-legged, air-breathing arthropods that have chelicerae and fangs which house their venom glands – used to infuse venom into their prey.
+Spiders are tiny and somewhat intelligent eight-legged, air-breathing arthropods that have chelicerae and fangs that house their venom glands used to infuse venom into their prey.
 They also possess spinnerets used in producing silks.

 Spiders, which rank seventh overall in species diversity of organisms, are the most significant order of arachnids.
 They are found on land habitats on all continents except Antarctica.
 These creatures can be beautiful and intriguing to study for arachnologists.
 However, some species of spiders can be frightening to behold for an average human.
 Although all spider species have venom, only a handful pose a threat to humans.